kri5t/chat-app/README.md

 I am only using the local buffer when the button is clicked.
 If this was to go live I would probably always use the buffer to make sure the message was saved on the server before I remove it locally.
 This is done to avoid loss of data when going from online to offline mode; since it normally takes some time for the browser to register that.

+If this was going to be a serious app test driven development would have been a better approach.
+Right now I did not have the time to setup the tests and the application but automatic testing is never a good tradeoff.

 **Given more time, what improvements or optimizations would you want to add later?**

 I have already answered some of this with running buffer, using an array and sorting it to ensure message placement and listening to the offline event.